Physics

 Atomic and Optical Physics

-We also have ongoing work on quantum memories for quantum communications (Assoc.
-Prof. Jevon Longdell) and advanced photo-lithography (Dr Sam Lowrey).
-With the latter there is the prospect of developing instruments capable of producing low cost meta surfaces with periodicities down to 100nm, simplifying their development and production..
+Finally on photonics, we have been working with Dr Sam Lowrey on the prospects of developing instruments capable of manufacturing short-runs of low cost meta surfaces with periodicities down to 100nm, simplifying their development and production.

 Superhydrophobic surfaces and micro compressors